Peat+

 Peatlands store vast amounts of carbon—twice as much carbon as all the world’s forests.

-However, when damaged, peatlands go from being a carbon sink to a carbon source, releasing into the atmosphere centuries of stored CO2.
+However, when damaged, peatlands go from being a carbon sink to a carbon source, releasing into the atmosphere centuries of stored carbon dioxide, a greenhouse gas which contributes to climate change.

 Over 80% of peatlands on the island of Ireland are damaged and in poor condition as a result of turf cutting, drainage and overgrazing.